codesnail/BehavioralCloning/README.md

 #### 1. An appropriate model architecture has been employed

-My model uses the Lenet architecture (model.py lines 115-128).

-The input images are cropped using a Keras cropping layer (code line 109), and the data is normalized using a Keras lambda layer (code line 112).

 I first started off with a single layer fully connected network, with the goal being to get the pipeline working end-to-end.

-Once the pipeline was working, I used the Lenet architecture - since I had some experience with it in the traffic sign classifier project.
+Once the pipeline was working, I used the Lenet architecture (model.py lines 118-129) - since I had some experience with it in the traffic sign classifier project.
 It is deep, but light enough to be able to run in good time on my local machine with quad cores.
+The following image shows the architecture of Lenet:

+![alt text][image1]

+The original Lenet architecture takes in a 32x32 image.
+For this project, I replaced the input layer to match the image resolution of 160x320x3.
+The input images are cropped using a Keras cropping layer (code line 112), and the data is normalized using a Keras lambda layer (code line 115).
+Finally the output layer was replaced with 1 node since this is a regression problem and we want steering angle as the output.
+The adam optimizer was used along with mean-squared error as the loss function to minimize.

 I also tried more complex networks, first by just experimenting with higher number of channels in the convolution layers and a denser fully connected layer, then trying the NVIDIA network as well.
 But I didn't see a significant improvement over Lenet.